owj0421/outfit-transformer/readme.md

 This is **NON-OFFICIAL** implementation.
 (The official repo has not been released.)

 ## 📜 License
-This library is licensed under the MIT License.
+This Code is licensed under the MIT License.